-Students in academic programs delivered through online or blended learning must complete a 60 percent of a full course load or 12 hours per week to qualify for SABC funding, as outlined in their current contract with the institution.
+Students in academic programs delivered through online or blended learning must complete a minimum of nine credits in four months (60 percent of a full course load) to qualify for SABC funding, as outlined in their current contract with the institution.
 You may contact the Institution and Program Designation Team for further clarification.

-Question 13 If a partnership, the second institution is designated/accredited for StudentAid BC purposes The second institution must be accredited by PTIB, DQAB, or another recognized accrediting body, and be designated by SABC.
+Question 13 If a partnership, the second institution is designated/accredited for StudentAid BC purposes

-a) You must enter the name of the other institution on the form in the space provided.
+The second institution must be accredited by PTIB, DQAB, or another recognized accrediting body, and be designated by SABC.
+You must enter the name of the other institution on the form in the space provided.

-PRACTICUM (UNPAID)
+Practicum (unpaid)